 Source: Financial Services Agency

-Section 4 Evaluation of the Impact of HFT on Financial Markets
+Section 4.
+Evaluation of the Impact of HFT on Financial Markets

-HFT Effectively Enhances Market Function
+HFT Effectively Enhances Market Functioning

-　Both positive and negative effects of algorithmic trading, and of HFT in particular, have been debated from a variety of perspectives.

-　One of the most often cited positive effects of HFT is its function in supplying liquidity.
-The majority of HFT firms trade using market making algorithms.
+　Both the positive and negative effects of algorithmic trading, and of HFT in particular, have been the subject of debate from a variety of perspectives.
+First, considering the market making algorithms used by the majority of HFT firms for trading, one of the most often cited positive effects of HFT is its role in supplying liquidity.
+Not only does the HFT activity of placing both buy and sell orders contribute to the supply of liquidity, but it is also instrumental in maintaining market stability.

-In this context, HFT doubtless performs an important role, supplying markets with liquidity by placing both buy and sell orders.
-It could also be said to contribute to market stability in this way.

-　In another of the main forms of trading algorithm used by HFT firms, arbitrage algorithms, HFT eliminates price divergence by rapidly placing orders whenever an arbitrage opportunity is discovered.
-In the sense that it swiftly eliminates these price differences - market distortions - HFT improves market efficiency in some respects.
+　Second, HFT trading based on arbitrage algorithms, another of the main forms of trading algorithms used by HFT firms, eliminates price divergence by rapidly placing orders whenever an arbitrage opportunity is discovered.
+To the extent that HFT eliminates these price differences, or market distortions, it can be viewed as improving market efficiency, at least in part.

-In view of these two points, it cannot be denied that HFT-style algorithmic trading effectively enhances market function.
+Therefore, given HFT’s effects of supplying capital, stabilizing markets and enhancing market efficiency, it seems clear that HFT-style algorithmic trading effectively enhances overall market functioning.

 Empirical Research Overseas on the Effect of HFT in Enhancing Market Function

-　There is a large quantity of evidence from empirical analysis overseas, on the supply of liquidity to the market by HFT, and its effect in enhancing market liquidity.
+　There is a large body of empirical evidence from outside Japan on how HFT supplies and enhances market liquidity.
 Figure 3 shows some representative examples of this research.

-Figure 3: Empirical Research on the Supply of Liquidity by HFT
+Figure 2: Empirical Research on the Supply of Liquidity by HFT